harinadh12/Hospital-Readmission-Prediction/README.md

 Approximately 25% of the hm7-test data is used to calculate a public log loss value -- you and all other competing teams can see this value.
 The remaining 75% of the test data is used to evaluate your private competition score -- no one other than the administrators can see this score until the competition is closed.
 The final quantitative ranking of your model performance will be based on this 70% holdout data set.

 ## File descriptions
-  * train.csv - the training set
+  * hm7-Train.csv - the training set
-  * test.csv - the test set
+  * hm7-Test.csv - the test set

 ## Data fields
  * Patient ID: Unique identifier of a patient; Nominal